Robert Conrad: Hawaiian Eye

 Warner Brothers had a big success with its detective show 77 Sunset Strip, then made Hawaiian Eye, a follow-up series.
 Conrad starred as detective Tom Lopaka.
 He was introduced on Strip, then spun off into a series that ran from 1959 to 1963, both in the U.S. and overseas.
 During the series' run, Conrad appeared on an episode of the Warner Brothers series The Gallant Men.
-After Hawaiian Eye was over, Conrad starred in Palm Springs Weekend (1963), Warners' attempt to repeat the success of Where the Boys Are (1960) with its young contract players.
+After Hawaiian Eye was over, Conrad starred in Palm Springs Weekend (1963).

 In Mexico, Conrad signed a recording contract with the Orfeon label.
 He released two albums with a few singles sung in Spanish.
 In 1964, he guest-starred on an episode of Temple Houston, then performed in the comedic film La Nueva Cenicienta (also known as The New Cinderella).
 The next year, he was in the episode "Four into Zero" of Kraft Suspense Theatre, and portrayed Pretty Boy Floyd in Young Dillinger alongside his old friend Nick Adams.